lavrenovamaria/42-philosophers/README.md

 4. Circular wait condition A
 closed chain exists between processes.
 That is, an annulus is created in the resource allocation graph.
 In a closed connection, a blocked process occupies a resource, and another process in the chain wants this resource and is waiting.

+Car 1: Needs zones a and b
+Car 2: Needs zones b and c
+Car 3: Needs zones c and d
+Car 4: Needs zones a, d